backdrop-contrib/stripe_checkout/README.md

   Backdrop CMS instructions](https://backdropcms.org/guide/modules).
 - Configure the module at *Configuration > Web Services > Stripe >
   Checkout Settings* (`admin/config/services/stripe_api/checkout`).
-- Add the "Stripe Checkout Donation" block
+- Activate the "Stripe Checkout Donation" block
   [to a layout](https://backdropcms.org/guide/layouts) and adjust visibility settings as needed.
+- Enable the `Stripe Checkout Webform` sub-module if you would like to be able to add Stripe payment fields to your webforms.

 ![Stripe Checkout](https://github.com/backdrop-contrib/stripe_checkout/blob/1.x-1.x/images/stripe_checkout-screenshot.jpg "Stripe Checkout screenshot")